XardasLord/Design-Patterns/README.md

 - two options:
   - Inherit from required object if possible (some object are sealed and you just can't)
   - build a Decorator, which simply references the decorated object(s)

+## Façade
+*Exposing several components through a single interface.
+Provides a simple, easy to understand/user interface over a large and sophisticated body of code.*

 **Description is regularly updated**